Connecting Thyborøn and Agger in north west Denmark

 Siebe de Vries, Danfoss Editron’s Marine Operations Manager, added:

 “The cost of energy has been lowered for ferries such as the Thyborøn-Agger service by the Danish government.
 This means that in the future the energy storage on board could be expanded so the ferry operates on even more batteries, reducing the use of gensets.
 Our EDITRON system is easily adaptable for such future optimization.
 It is even capable of being converted to a fully-electric vessel if required.”

 The introduction of the Thyborøn-Agger ferry will help the Danish government meet its EU 2020 climate and energy targets.
 By 2020, the country wants to have reduced greenhouse gas emissions from the buildings, agriculture and transportation sectors by 20%.
 This is compared to levels recorded in 2005.
 Further down the line, Denmark is aiming to be completely independent of fossil fuels by 2050.

 Tel: +44 (0)7812 076 914

-Based in Lappeenranta, Finland, Danfoss Editron Oy has assembled an award-winning team to work on the technologies that will enable the world of tomorrow to do more with less.
+Based in Lappeenranta, Finland, Danfoss Editron Oy has assembled an award-winning team.
+The team works on the technologies that will enable the world of tomorrow to do more with less.

 Danfoss EDITRON is the complete electric drivetrain system developed by the company.
-It is controlled by powerful software that optimises each individual component of the electric or hybrid drivetrain, leading to far more intelligent management of power distribution in order to deliver maximum efficiencies for the end user.
+It is controlled by powerful software that optimises each individual component of the electric or hybrid drivetrain.
+This leads to far more intelligent management of power distribution in order to deliver maximum efficiencies for the end user.